 Put your iPhone into DFU mode.

 iPhone 8/X/11/12/13: Respectively press and release the Volume Up and Volume Down button of your iPhone quickly, then press the Side button until the screen turns black.
-After several seconds, let go of the Side button while pressing the Volume Down button.
+At this time, press the Volume Down button and the Side button together for 5 seconds, then let go of the Side button while pressing the Volume Down button for another 5 seconds.

-iPhone 7/7 Plus: Press and hold the Volume down button simultaneously with the Side button for a total of nine seconds.
-Let go of the Side button but keep the Volume button pressed for another six seconds.
+iPhone 7/7 Plus: Press and hold the Volume down button simultaneously with the Side button for a total of 10 seconds.
+Let go of the Side button but keep the Volume button pressed for another 5 seconds.

-iPhone 6 & earlier: Press down the Side button and Home button together, then release the Side button while pressing the Home button.
+iPhone 6 & earlier: Press down the Side button and Home button together for 10 seconds, then release the Side button while pressing the Home button for 5 seconds.

 When the device is in DFU mode, iTunes will notify you that a device in recovery mode has been discovered.
-Click OK to restore your iPhone.
+Click OK and Restore iPhone to restore your phone.

 7Replace the Battery